fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

   "solutionDir" argument has an extra space.
 This breaks package restore on Mono.

-### Developing Cross-Platform and Multi-Targeting Type Providers for F#
+### Developing Cross-Platform and Multi-Targeting Type Providers

 F# type providers are compile-time components that must execute on your machine during build and development.